The 20 Best Pulmonary Veno-Occlusive Disease Doctors Near Me in Baltimore, MD

 English

 Jon R. Resar received his M.D. from the Medical College of Wisconsin in 1985.
 He completed an internal medicine residency at The Johns Hopkins Hospital and fellowships in cardiovascular medicine and interventional cardiology at The Johns Hopkins Hospital and Johns Hopkins University School of Medicine.
 He joined the faculty at Johns Hopkins in 1992 and is currently a Professor of Medicine/Cardiology.
 He was the past Director of the Adult Catheterization Laboratory and Interventional Cardiology at the Johns Hopkins Hospital.
 His field of specialization is management of coronary artery disease and valvular heart disease.
 Dr. Resar holds memberships in the American Heart Association and is a Fellow of the American College of Cardiology.
 Dr. Resar is rated as an Experienced provider by MediFind in the treatment of Pulmonary Veno-Occlusive Disease.
-His top areas of expertise are Aortic Valve Stenosis, Heart Attack, Atrial Septal Defect (ASD), Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Aortic Valve Stenosis, Heart Attack, Patent Foramen Ovale, Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).
+Dr. Resar is board certified in American Board Of Internal Medicine.

 Experienced in Pulmonary Veno-Occlusive Disease